dvdkwak/MVC_David-Kwakernaak/README.md

 # MVC (YouCode? no name yet...)
 PHP-Framework
-MVC Built by me :D (PHP-framework)
+MVC Built by me :3 (PHP-framework)

 Hi there!

 Cool you're here to check out my project!
-Let me explain some stuff to get you started on your own php project...
+Let me explain some stuff to get you started on your own php project ;D

 First step is to download this project, when you have downloaded it put it in your root folder of your webserver (this should be a local webserver for developping)